 Here are a few effective ways of classifying how messages must be carried out:

-Strike a balance where your approach will thread when communicating with your virtual staff.
+Strike a balance where your approach will tread when communicating with your virtual staff.
 Being too formal may seem awkward at some point and might be perceived as being too unapproachable.

 Changing the tone to something more accommodating could prove helpful to allow open communication.

 Having a shared system is critical to any business.
 This allows easy access to important documents, processes, etc.

 Choose offline and online tools that are easily accessible to the staff – Like Dropbox or Google Drive.